Navy10021/Harbor_Logistics_prediction/README.md

 **National Logistics Information Center** provides publicly cargo and passenger transportation data for 27 major ports in Korea (www.nlic.go.kr).
 We applied that data to our preprocessing process and then used it to analyze time series data and train(or predict) neural network models.

 #### Overall Pipeline
-To summarize the entire process of the **『Transformers-based Port Logistics Prediction Model』** we designed, it consists of the following three steps.
+To summarize the entire process of the **『Transformers-based Port Logistics Prediction Model』** we designed, it consists of the following four steps.
-  - STEP 1) Port logistics volume data pre-processing
+  - STEP 1) Port logistics data pre-processing
   - STEP 2) Time series data analysis and visualization
+  - STEP 4) Feature selection
-  - STEP 3) Port volume training and prediction using Transformer-based model
+  - STEP 3) Transformer-based model training and future port logistics prediction

 + IMG